markphughes17/florence/README.md

 With that in mind, please complete the following steps:

 1. Create limited access IAM roles in the AWS account so that we can see the dashboards.
-These accounts should be for: · Telmo Sampaio – elmo.sampaio@generatehealth.com · Kashif Ahmed - kashif.ahmed@generatedhealth.com · Vicente Manzano - vicente.manzano@generatedhealth.com

 2. Create a private S3 bucket